 Outride (September 2001), a Xerox PARC spinoff, data-mining, and semantic analysis.
 See: Personalized Search: A contextual computing approach may prove a breakthrough in personalized search efficiency (pdf) and Personalized Search

 Google Press Release: Google Acquires Technology Assets of Outride Inc.

 Outride, a spin-off from Xerox Palo Alto Research Center (PARC), was created to apply state-of-the-art model-based relevance technology to the challenge of online information retrieval.

-Deja.com (February 2001), Purchase of their usenet archive and other assets, which become Google Groups.
+One of the first Google acquisitions that we are aware of, Deja.com (February 2001), Purchase their Usenet archive and other assets, which become Google Groups.